 In Pinellas County

-Two years ago at our Nehemiah Action we asked the Mayor of St. Petersburg to prioritize reducing youth arrests when he hired a new police chief.
+Three years ago at our Nehemiah Action we asked the Mayor of St. Petersburg to prioritize reducing youth arrests when he hired a new police chief.
 The Mayor followed through on his commitment.
 Currently, the City of St. Petersburg diverts 98% of eligible youth to our civil citation program.
 This means that 311 children in St. Petersburg were able to avoid lifelong arrest records during the last year alone.
 In addition to using the civil citation program, Chief Holloway started the new “Second Chance” Program to give children in St. Petersburg immediate consequences for their offenses without giving them criminal records and without having to transport them to the Juvenile Assessment Center in Largo.

-Last year at our Nehemiah Action, we asked Chief Slaughter of Clearwater to follow St. Petersburg's lead in using the county's Arrest Avoidance program.
+Two years ago at our Nehemiah Action, we asked Chief Slaughter of Clearwater to follow St. Petersburg's lead in using the county's Arrest Avoidance program.
 At the time, only 68% of eligible children in Clearwater were diverted.
 Chief Slaughter has followed through on his commitment, and in the three months following our Nehemiah Action he brought up Clearwater's usage rate to 84%.

-Two years ago we joined with nine other Justice Ministry Organizations in Florida and got a bill filed to allow law enforcement to offer civil citations to youth who commit a second or third misdemeanor.
+Three years ago we joined with nine other Justice Ministry Organizations in Florida and got a bill filed to allow law enforcement to offer civil citations to youth who commit a second or third misdemeanor.
 The Florida Catholic Conference, The Florida United Methodist Conference, the Episcopal Diocese of Southwest Florida and 11th Episcopal District African Methodist Episcopal Church all took positions in support of our ordinance.
 Our bill passed the legislature with only 3 votes against it and on May 21st it was signed into law by the Governor.
 We had 22 Republican and Democrat co-sponsors of our bill.
 From Pinellas, Representative Rouson led the way as prime co-sponsor and Representatives Ahern, Latvala and Peters signed on to co-sponsor the bill.

 However, there is still more work to do this year.
 Even though Pinellas County has a great civil citations/JAAP program, many counties in Florida are not making use of this program.
 In Polk and Sarasota Counties 0% of eligible youth were diverted.
 In Hillsborough, kids get arrested for things which Pinellas County youth would not get arrested for.
 There were over 9,000 youth in the state of Florida who were eligible for civil citations last year who did not receive one and got arrested instead.
 These children now have an arrest record that will stick with them for the rest of their lives.
 We are continuing to work on the problem this year in order to ensure that all youth throughout Florida get equal access to civil citation and the opportunity to avoid life-long arrest records for minor offenses.